Transparency Act

 • Brunvoll Volda AS

-The report, approved by Brunvoll’s Board of Directors (09.06.2023), is published here: Download PDF
+The report is approved by Brunvoll’s Board of Directors (20 June 2026) and is available here: Download PDF.

 Transparency Act request form